You don’t know when to sit and when to stand, what to wear, or why they do what they do.

 Our worship is eclectic.
 We try to include a mix of many things because everyone has different things that are meaningful to them.

 The music is lively and energetic.
-Along with our Steinway grand piano, we often have either guitar or djembe (an African hand drum).
+Along with our Steinway grand piano, we often have either guitar or percussion.
 Our music comes from our hymnals, and is a mix of traditional hymns and contemporary hymns.
-We do not normally sing “praise music.”
+We do not normally sing “praise and worship” music.

 We sometimes decide to change up our services a bit because we don’t like to get bored.
 However, many times the services look something like this: